hedgedoc/hedgedoc/docs/content/guides/reverse-proxy.md

 This documentation will cover HTTPS setup, with comments for HTTP setup.

+## Cloudflare
+!!! warning "Requirements on your server"
+    If you use Cloudflare as reverse proxy then you **MUST** disable the minify features for HTML, CSS and JS, or your HedgeDoc instance may be broken.
+    For more information please read the [Cloudflare documentation](https://support.cloudflare.com/hc/en-us/articles/200168196-How-do-I-minify-HTML-CSS-and-JavaScript-to-optimize-my-site-).

 ## HedgeDoc config

 [Full explanation of the configuration options](../configuration.md)